Frequently Asked Questions About COVID-19

-To further protect the health of our patients, workforce and the community, and prevent the potential spread of Coronavirus Disease 2019 (COVID-19), Memorial Hermann is modifying its visitor policy and implementing a restricted access protocol across all Memorial Hermann acute-care and rehabilitation hospitals and Convenient Care Centers, effective Tuesday, March, 10, at 7 a.m. until further notice.
+To further protect the health of our patients, workforce and the community, and prevent the potential spread of Coronavirus Disease 2019 (COVID-19), Memorial Hermann has modified its visitor policy and implemented a restricted access protocol across all Memorial Hermann acute-care and rehabilitation hospitals and Convenient Care Centers.
 Learn more here.

 What is Memorial Hermann doing to screen for COVID-19 and prevent exposure?

 Memorial Hermann’s workforce has been trained to identify, isolate and treat individuals with infectious diseases, including COVID-19.
 The System has isolation policies and rooms across its hospitals designed to appropriately and effectively care for these patients while safeguarding others from exposure.
-In addition, our clinicians and physicians who provide direct patient care to affected individuals have been trained on the proper use of personal protective equipment (PPE), including a gown, gloves, face shield and a mask.
+In addition, our clinicians and physicians who provide direct patient care to affected individuals have been trained on the proper use of personal protective equipment (PPE), including gowns, gloves, eye coverings and masks.
 Historical outbreaks of other infectious diseases, such as swine flu, Ebola and Zika, have strengthened Memorial Hermann’s ability to respond to infectious disease situations in terms of readiness and preparedness.